Website Tucson Airport Authority

 - Valid Arizona Driver’s license.

-- Meet and maintain the ability to drive airport vehicles and obtain authorization to access the Non-Movement Area and Movement Area on the Air Operations Area (AOA).
+- Meet and maintain the ability to drive airport vehicles and obtain authorization to access the Non-Movement Area on the Air Operations Area.

 - Must obtain and maintain access to the Security Identification Display Area (SIDA).

-- Must successfully complete the National Incident Management System (NIMS) 100, 200, 700, 800 requirements and certification within the first year of employment and 300 and 400 courses within twenty four (24) months of employment.
+- Must successfully complete the National Incident Management System (NIMS) 100, 200, 700, 800 course requirements and certification within the first year of hire and 300, 400 within twenty four (24) months of hire.

 Equal Opportunity Employer